Business configuration

 options | array | Conditional | Required for list.
 Defines available options to be displayed in the dropdown list. |

 selectionMode | string | Conditional | Required for list.
-Values can be single or multiple.
-The type of selection that is allowed in the schema. |
+Set to single for standard dropdown or multiple to allow multiple selections. |

 Supported field types